marcushilaire/hidekeys/README.md

 ### [Client Side](./public/logic/logic.js)

-Set up a get request from the client to retrieve an api key.
+Set up a get request from the client to retrieve a variable:

 ```js
 var apiKey; //globally defined